 Wine pairings are common.
 But two acclaimed chefs at opposite ends of Vietnam created special whisky-pairing dinners.
 And they did it with Highland Park Whisky, this August.
-First, Chef Quang Dung at Chapter Dining & Grill Hanoi served up his ‘Wild Harmony’ dinner with Highland Park 12 and 18, and then a little over a week later, Chef Peter Cuong Franklin, at Nhau Nhau Saigon, served up his ‘Prestige Highland Park Truffle & Caviar Dinner’ with the addition of Highland Park 25 and 30 year old whiskies.
+First, Chef Quang Dung at one of the best restaurants in Saigon the Chapter Dining & Grill Hanoi served up his ‘Wild Harmony’ dinner with Highland Park 12 and 18, and then a little over a week later, Chef Peter Cuong Franklin, at Nhau Nhau Saigon, served up his ‘Prestige Highland Park Truffle & Caviar Dinner’ with the addition of Highland Park 25 and 30-year-old whiskies.

 Đọc bài viết bằng Tiếng Việt